Alex333S/Blog/README.md

 This website is for BIZM701 assignment 3.
+Nerds on AI website
-I was doing backend part of it
+I was doing backend part of it.
+So, there would be possible to send emails etc.